 11. Kissing Bug or Triatomine Bug

-This parasite, transferred through their feces, can transmit Chagas disease, which can be fatal if left untreated.
+This parasite transferred through their feces, can transmit Chagas disease, which can be fatal if left untreated.
 Often, they will not stray far from the blood host.
 They can be spotted near a pet resting area, in bedrooms, mattresses, or nightstands.
 They can also be found near rodent infestations.

 If you happen to find one, do not squash or squish this insect.
 Place the kissing bug in a glass container and fill it with rubbing alcohol.
 If none is available, you can freeze it.
-Take the insect to CDC for testing.
+Take the insect to the CDC for testing.

 the kissing bug is a fatal parasite